-Meyer Wilson has decades of collective experience recovering client losses against the largest, strongest investment firms in the nation.
-Our firm has devoted itself to serving the victims of investment misconduct.
+Our firm has over 75 years of combined experience recovering client losses against the largest, strongest investment firms in the nation.
+We are devoted to serving victims of investment fraud and misconduct.
 We have helped clients recover over $350 million.
-Call our investment fraud lawyers or complete our online form to request a confidential case consultation.
+Reach out to our investment fraud lawyers to get the help you need to move past this difficult time.

 What Is Churning?

-Churning is when a broker engages in excessive buying and selling of securities in a customer’s account with one goal in mind: generating commissions for their own benefit.
-It is illegal, as financial experts have a fundamental duty to put the interests of their clients before themselves.
+When a broker engages in churning, they excessively buy and sell securities in a customer’s account with one goal in mind: generating commissions for their own benefit.
+It is illegal, as financial experts have a fiduciary duty to put the interests of their clients before themselves.

-According to the U.S. Securities and Exchange Commission, churning is an illegal and unethical activity that violates numerous laws.
+According to the U.S. Securities and Exchange Commission, churning is an illegal activity that violates numerous laws.
 The Financial Industry Regulatory Authority (FINRA) also has rules to prevent excessive trading for broker gain.
+If you suffered losses in your portfolio due to churning, a churning (excessive trading) lawyer can work hard to hold the advisor responsible.

 We Are The firm other lawyers